publiclab/mapknitter/README.md

 $ sudo apt-get install npm
   ```

-*on Ubuntu*, you may need to also install the `nodejs-legacy` package, as due to a naming collision, some versions of Ubuntu already have an unrelated package called `node`.
+2. *Ubuntu users only*, you may need to also install the `nodejs-legacy` package, as due to a naming collision, some versions of Ubuntu already have an unrelated package called `node`.
 To do this, run:

   ```Bash
 $ sudo apt-get install nodejs-legacy
   ```

-2. Once npm is installed, you should be able to use it to install Yarn:
+3. Once npm is installed, you should be able to use it to install Yarn:

 ```Bash
 $ sudo npm install -g yarn